mbrow73/multiboundaryautomation/.github/ISSUE_TEMPLATE/firewall_request.md

 ---
 name: "Firewall Rule Request"
-about: "Request new GCP firewall rules"
+about: "Request new or updated GCP firewall rules"
 labels: ["firewall-request"]
 ---